Agência Pública: Truco

 Since 2014, the Agência Pública has maintained a fact-checking project, Truco.
 The project is dedicated to checking the rhetoric of politicians and personalities when they make relevant statements that lead to debates about society.
 Truco checked the 2014 presidential elections and the 2016 municipal elections.
 It is one of the fact checking projects that has received the facts verification mark from Google.

 Funding

 Pública is funded by various foundations, such as the Ford Foundation, Betty and Jacob Lafer Foundation, the Open Society Foundations, the Oak Foundation, and when required, resorts to crowdfunding to fund reporting.

 Awards

 Pública was the third most awarded Brazilian communication vehicle in 2016, a first of its kind feat for an independent publication according to the site "Mais Premiados."
-In that same year, its director, Natália Viana was the most awarded reporter, for the rewards Comunique-se of Written Media Reporter, Gabriel Garcia Marquez in the category Text and Vladmir Herzog in the category Internet by special "100".
+In that same year, its director, Natália Viana was the most awarded reporter, for the awards Comunique-se of Written Media Reporter, Gabriel Garcia Marquez in the category Text and Vladmir Herzog in the category Internet by special "100".

 It was the first Brazilian media vehicle nominated for the Freedom of the Press Award from Reporters Without Borders.